|

 Q.

-Can you convert a
+Can you convert a tablespoon

-place fork into an ice cream fork?
+an ice cream fork?

 A. Unfortunately,